TheHummel/lti-demo-app/README.md

-# lti-demo-app
+# Demo App with OLAT Integration Using LTI

-Demo app with OLAT integration using LTI
+This repository contains a demo app demonstrating integration with OLAT using LTI (Learning Tools Interoperability).
+The app allows users to authenticate via OLAT and exchange data such as points.